Blepharoplasty

 For lower blepharoplasty, Dr. Kurkjian can utilize an incision made on the inside of the eyelid (transconjunctival) or on the outside of the lower lid hidden just beneath the lash line.
 The transconjunctival method is usually reserved for those who have little to no skin or muscle laxity, and the exterior approach is typically best for individuals who have lax, excess skin and loose musculature.
 Once the chosen incision is made, Dr. Kurkjian will precisely remove and/or redistribute fatty tissue throughout the lower eyelid to achieve an optimal aesthetic.
 If redundant skin and muscle laxity are present, he will also meticulously excise a small amount of skin (which can also eliminate fine wrinkles) and tighten muscles and tendons.
 Lastly, Dr. Kurkjian will smooth the remaining skin and suture the incision line closed.

 When upper and lower blepharoplasty are performed together, the total treatment time is typically about two hours.
-Performed separately, each procedure can often be completed in approximately one hour, depending on the complexity of the case.
+Performed separately, each procedure can often be completed in one to one and a half hours , depending on the complexity of the case.

 Will I Have Scars After Eyelid Surgery?